Director: Norm Ferguson

 Stars: Donald Duck, Joe Carioca, Panchito, The Aracuan Bird

-Donald stars in his first and only very own feature film.
 In the opening scene he receives a large package full of presents.
-Opening the presents leads him to the mild story of Pablo the cold-blooded penguin (narrated by the melancholy voice of Disney-favorite Sterling Holloway), and to the childish story of ‘Gauchito and his flying donkey Burrito’, before it reintroduces Joe Carioca from ‘Saludos Amigos’ (1942).
+When he opens these presents, they lead him to the mild story of Pablo the cold-blooded penguin (narrated by the melancholy voice of Disney-favorite Sterling Holloway), and to the childish story of ‘Gauchito and his flying donkey Burrito’, before it reintroduces Joe Carioca from ‘Saludos Amigos‘ (1942).
 Joe takes Donald to Baía, where they dance the samba with Aurora Miranda, nicely blending animation with live action, something that occurs throughout the picture.

-Another package introduces the Mexican rooster Panchito, who sings the theme song, and who takes them on a magic serape ride over Mexico, visiting Mexico City, Veracruz en Acapulco Beach, where Donald plays blind man’s buff with a bunch of girls in bathing suits.
+Another package introduces the Mexican rooster Panchito.
+Together the trio sings the intoxicating theme song, wonderfully animated by Ward Kimball, who regarded the scene as his best work.
+Panchito takes Donald and Joe on a magic serape ride over Mexico, visiting Mexico City, Veracruz en Acapulco Beach, where Donald plays blind man’s buff with a bunch of girls in bathing suits.
 Actually, Donald keeps hunting girls like a hungry wolf throughout the picture.

 It is most interesting however, because of its zany surrealism, which invades many scenes with associative images, where metamorphosis and abstraction run haywire, not even sparing Donald himself.
 In this respect ‘The Three Caballeros’ is the boldest feature Disney ever made.